kokizzu/AlphaECS/readme.md

 }
 ```

 It's so easy to add effects like these, how about a cool red flash that is triggered when the player gets hit, then slowly fades out?
-Things will get a little more complicated for this.
 We'll add some references to the flash effect image and color, a boolean to keep track of when the player gets damaged, and a timer to fade out the effect:

 ```
 using UnityEngine;